-Dealing with someone who constantly lashes out in hostile or violent behavior is tough—especially when it’s someone you’re close to like your boyfriend or mother, or someone you can’t get away from, like a coworker.
+Dealing with someone who constantly lashes out in hostile or violent behavior is tough—especially when it’s someone you’re close to like your mom or your boyfriend or someone else you can’t easily avoid or ignore, like a coworker.
 In any case, the following can help you deal with the aggressive people in your life more effectively:

 - Keep your cool.
 The last thing that will alleviate this situation is another aggressive individual.
 Maintain your composure and use your better judgment to handle the situation.
 Aggressive people often seek to intimidate and upset others.
-You have to ensure this doesn’t happen and instead of reacting with rage like they want you to, take a moment to count to ten and think of a better way to deal with the situation at hand.
+You have to ensure this doesn’t happen and instead of reacting with rage, take a moment to count to ten and think of a better way to deal with the situation at hand.

 - Put yourself in their shoes.
 Even if the aggression seems unwarranted, take a moment to imagine yourself in their position.
 Maybe they grew up in an overly aggressive household.
 Or, maybe they have a lot on their plate and they’re reacting to the stress with aggression.
 This will help calm your own negative feelings down and empathize with the individual.
 Then, maybe you can turn the aggressive attack into a productive conversation.

 - Distance yourself.
 Sometimes, these aggressive individuals are just not worth it and don’t deserve a place in your life.
-You have to prioritize your wellbeing and if that means cutting them out of your lives, then so be it.
-And if cutting them completely out of your life isn’t very realistic (think, an aggressive aunt or uncle that’s at every family reunion or your coworker who doesn’t look to be going anywhere anytime soon), then just distance yourself as best you can.
-Avoid them.
+You have to prioritize your well-being and if that means cutting them out of your life, then so be it.
+If, however, cutting them completely out of your life isn’t very realistic (think, an aggressive aunt or uncle that’s at every family reunion or your coworker who doesn’t look to be going anywhere anytime soon), then just distance yourself as best you can.